sjakovic/sjakovic.github.io/_posts/2024-03-29-invoice-management-api.md

 - No standardized API for integration
 - Complex PDF generation processes

-Our solution addresses these challenges by providing a modern, RESTful API that automates invoice management while maintaining flexibility and security.
+This solution addresses these challenges by providing a modern, RESTful API that automates invoice management while maintaining flexibility and security.

 ## Key Features